NEWS FLASH... STAY TUNE FOR STARZ CUPCAKE COOKBOOK... RELEASE ANTICIPATED 8/2021

 1930 - 2019

-My mother, Alice, pictured here in 1946 in front of her parents, my grandparents’ restaurant called the “Students Inn Café” in Fortuna, California.
-My mother learned from the best to cook/bake from her Great-Great Grandmother, Elizabeth Wilkenson; her Great Grandmother, Nancy "Minnie" Arthur Hess; her Grandmother, Hazel Hess-Crabtree-Wilson and her Mother, Mable Crabtree-Thomas.
+My mother, Alice, pictured here in 1946 in front of her parents, my grandparents’ restaurant which was called the “Students Inn Café” in Fortuna, California.
+My mother learned from the best to cook/bake from her Great-Great Grandmother, Elizabeth Arthur; her Great Grandmother, Nancy "Minnie" Arthur Hess; her Grandmother, Hazel Hess-Crabtree-Wilson and her mother, Mable Crabtree-Thomas.
 It just doesn't get any better than this.

 Lisa Burt-Hansmann-Brighton

-Pictured here with my mother, in 1958, it is at this age I made my first peach cobbler.
-My Great Grandmother (Hazel Wilson, whom I lived with... along with my Mother, Alice from the time I was 3 until I was 5, then spent every summer with until I was 13; whereupon she moved from Altadena to our city in Santa Cruz, CA. My Great Grandmother Wilson would have me push a chair (so I could climb-up) to the spice cabinet which was above the breakfast table, she said now "notice how the spices are kept... in alphabetical order this is so you can find them easier the next time you need them".
-This is is how I began learning my alphabet.
+Pictured here with my mother, in 1958, it is at this age I made my first peach cobbler with my Great Grandmother (Hazel Wilson, whom I lived with... along with my mother, Alice from the time I was three until I was five, then spent every summer with until I was thirteen; whereupon she moved from Altadena to our city in Santa Cruz, CA. My Great Grandmother Wilson would have me push a chair (so I could climb-up) to the spice-cabinet, which was above the breakfast table, she said now "notice how the spices are kept... in alphabetical order this is so you can find them easier the next time you need them".
+This is how I began learning my alphabet.
 Allspice, Basil, Bay Leaves…

 Stephanie Brighton-Garcia